Download a pdf of this constipation information.

 - diseases in which there is a physiological change to some tissue or organ of the body (e.g., radiation therapy, inflammatory bowel disease, colon cancer, diabetes, stroke, hypothyroidism, or Parkinson’s disease),

 - functional disorders, such as irritable bowel syndrome, intestinal obstructions or strictures resulting from surgery, and

 - diet and lifestyle choices, such as consuming a diet too low in fibre and fluid, insufficient physical activity, and chronic use of laxatives, suppositories, or enemas.

 The increased length of time during which stool remains in the colon causes increased pressure on the bowels, leading to abdominal cramping and bloating.
 Bowel movements may occur infrequently, resulting in hard, lumpy, dry stool, looking like either many small pellets or one solid, hard, sausage-shaped piece.
 Rectal pressure or fullness, bloating, abdominal pain, and a sensation of incomplete evacuation are common symptoms of constipation.
 The slowdown in the digestive tract may also cause poor appetite, back pain, and general malaise.

-- facilitated manual manoeuvres (e.g., digital evacuation or support of the pelvic floor muscles).
+- Manual manoeuvres to facilitate at least 25% of defecations (e.g., digital evacuation, support of the pelvic floor)